jcasals/nagios-plugins-lcgsam/README.md

 =========================

 ### Overview
-This is a Nagios plugin to check Service Availability Monitoring required test for [LCG](http://wlcg.web.cern.ch/) (LHC Computing Grid) sites.
+This is a Nagios plugin to check Service Availability Monitoring required test meant to be used by the sites forming [ALICE](http://home.web.cern.ch/about/experiments/alice), [ATLAS](http://home.web.cern.ch/about/experiments/atlas), [CMS](http://home.web.cern.ch/about/experiments/cms) and [LHCB](http://home.web.cern.ch/about/experiments/lhcb) experiments.

-This check uses the dashboard data for every project based on the Nagios Site Usability tests (SUM).
+This check uses the dashboard data for these experiments based on the Nagios Site Usability tests (SUM).

 ### Authors
 Mindcrafted by Pablo Saiz (CERN) and Pepe Flix ([PIC](www.pic.es)).
 Handcrafted by Jordi Casals ([PIC](www.pic.es)).